SHARE:

 Write a clear, tailored business plan

 Banks and online lenders see business term loans and lines of credit as investments, so with a solid business plan and a responsible credit history, you’ll likely get a lower interest rate and more favorable loan terms.
+Throughout the process, understanding the length of your business loan, APR, and other terms is essential to obtaining a fair deal.

 When researching lenders, look for their minimum credit score requirements, industry preferences, and loan size limits.
 Tailor your business plan to the lender’s requirements and preferences.
 Clearly state your company’s vision and strategy on the first page of your business plan—lenders want to know what you’ll use the money for and how you envision your company’s future.
 In addition, your business plan can help the lender decide if a business line of credit or term loan is the best option for you.